This post should be set within the Tutorials category, but as “secure” is present within the title…

 And at last (but not at least !), from an Android remote client, like Transdroid :

-Pro tip : You’ll have to tweak the remote port value under Advanced settings > Port number, and set 443 to make the default 9091 disappear !
+Pro tip 2 : You’ll also have to tweak the remote port value under server’s Advanced settings > Port number, by setting it to 443 to make the default 9091 disappear !

 PS : In this guide, I have not spoken about getting a TLS certificate, nor setting up Transmission or Apache from scratch.
 If you need any help, or have any question, feel free to open a discussion with comments below !